 - Swiss Army Knife or Pocket Knife

 - FM Radio (and batteries)

 Emergency Preparedness Binder

 If you are looking for a more extensive plan to expand your emergency preparations, I highly suggest this Emergency Preparedness Binder.
+Having an important document binder will help take some of the stress out of a stressful situation.
 It includes 30+ pages of printables, checklists, and worksheets.
 Having a Family Emergency Binder allows you to have all essential emergency information and important documents in one place so you can quickly grab it in case of an emergency.

 I hope you realize the importance of being prepared and organized for an emergency.
+Having an important document binder will help take much of the fear out of fearful situations because if you are prepared, it takes a lot of the stress away.
+These important document binder printables will help you do just that!
 Take care of your family and start your emergency prep today!

 If you are looking for some other great articles on Emergency Preparedness, I recommend these: